Imprint of temporal envelope of ultrashort laser pulses on longitudinal momentum spectrum of $e^+e^-$ pairs: introduction

+We find that the LMS of the pairs for the Sauter and Gaussian pulses differ significantly at all the temporal stages of the evolution.
+However, for the qualitative description of the difference, only two temporal regions seem to be relevant - the first one is the region from the QEEP stage to the transient stage (referred to as the transient region hereafter) and the second one is the region well beyond the transient stage (also referred as the asymptotic region).

-This paper is structured as follows: In Sec.~\ref{Theory} we discuss briefly the relevance of Sauter pulse to the counterpropagating configuration of intense ultrashort pulses.
-We also outline the basic formulation of the quantum kinetic equation (QKE) in the context of particle production from the time dependent but spatially uniform electric fields.
-We present our numerical results for the multi-sheeted Sauter and Gaussian pulses with different values of $\omega\tau$ parameter in Sec.~\ref{Results}.
-The effect of the carrier-envelope offset phase and the linear frequency chirp on the momentum spectrum is studied in this section.
+This paper is structured as follows: In Sec.~\ref{Theory} we discuss briefly the relevance of the aforesaid pulses to the counterpropagating configuration of intense ultrashort pulses.
+We also outline the basic formulation of QKE in the context of particle production from the time-dependent but spatially uniform electric fields.
+We present our numerical results for the oscillating electric field with Sauter and Gaussian pulses with different values of $\omega\tau$ parameter in Sec.~\ref{Results}.
+The effect of varying the CEP and the linear frequency chirp on the LMS is also studied in this section.
+The results are qualitatively explained by invoking the equivalence between the pair creation by EM field and the over-the-barrier scattering problem and also quantitatively by analysing the structure of turning points in the complex $t$-plane in stationary phase approximations.
+Although our study pertains to the tunneling regime of pair production we also briefly present the effect of temporal profile on the LMS in the multi-photon regime of pair production towards the end of the section.
 We conclude in Sec.~\ref{conclusion}.
-Both qualitative and quantitative understanding on the onset of oscillation over the momentum spectrum is discussed in Appendix.~\ref{Appendix}.
+Details of the calculation based on the turning point structure showing the essential difference in the LMS of the two temporal pulse forms are relegated to Appendix.~\ref{Appendix}.